MRT-Map/tile-renderer/docs/functions.rst

 .. py:currentmodule:: renderer.tools.coord

-.. py:function:: toTiles(coord: Coord, minZoom: int, maxZoom: int, maxZoomRange: RealNum) -> List[TileCoord]
+.. py:function:: to_tiles(coord: Coord, minZoom: int, maxZoom: int, maxZoomRange: RealNum) -> List[TileCoord]

    Returns all tiles in the form of tile coordinates that contain the provided regular coordinate.